NCAR/lrose-core/docs/apps/radx/dualpol/RadxRate.md

 ### Purpose

-RadxRate computes Precip-Rate from dual-pol moments in polar-coordinate radar data.
+RadxRate estimates precip rate from dual-pol moments in polar-coordinate radar data.

-In order to compute Precip-Rate, RadxRate also computes KDP, the attenuation correction in Z and ZDR and PID.
+In order to compute rate, RadxRate also computes KDP, the attenuation correction, and PID.

-Optionally, you may use the attenuation-corrected fields for computing Precip-Rate.
+You may optionally use the attenuation-corrected fields for computing precip rate.

 ### Usage